 So, what has the Prime Minister actually promised?
 Here is what the Liberals are planning:

-- A first-time homebuyer incentive discount of up to 10 per cent off the purchase price for qualifying homes.
-This sounds good when prices in cities like Vancouver are above the million mark.
+- A first-time homebuyer incentive discount of up to 10 percent off the purchase price for qualifying homes.
+This sounds good when prices in cities like Vancouver are above the million marks.